egad13/FRjs/.jsdoc/tutorials/05-breedselect.md

-The {@link module:fr/forms fr/forms} module creates several extensions to the `<select>` tag/`HTMLSelectElement` class which let you place self-populating dropdowns in your HTML markup, or easily create them in Javascript.
+The {@link module:FRjs/forms FRjs/forms} module creates several extensions to the `<select>` tag/`HTMLSelectElement` class which let you place self-populating dropdowns in your HTML markup, or easily create them in Javascript.

 For basic setup of the module, see {@tutorial 02-fr-forms}.

 This tutorial covers how to use the Automatic Breed Dropdowns.
-(In the source code, this is the {@link module:fr/forms~BreedSelect BreedSelect} class.)

 A dropdown of this type automatically populates itself with options representing Flight Rising's breeds.
 The options will be separated into Modern and Ancient `<optgroup>`s, and ordered alphabetically.

-Any {@link module:fr/forms~GeneSelect GeneSelect} can be set to watch a breed dropdown for changes, and update itself based on the currently selected breed.
+Any gene dropdown can be set to watch a breed dropdown for changes, and update itself based on the currently selected breed.
 For more information on how to do that, see {@tutorial 06-geneselect}.

 ## Basic Usage

-After importing the `fr/forms` module, there are two methods for creating a breed dropdown.
+After loading the FRjs/forms module, there are two methods for creating a breed dropdown.

 ### In HTML